 So life’s rich tapestry continues here in Bath.
 Please don’t mention the smelly river or the hen parties to anyone in case it upsets the Tourist Board and definitely not the street beggars; back on the streets now that the milk of human kindness supply has dried up.
 All’s well that ends well – even if it hasn’t ended by a long mile.
 It’s a time of magical thinking when we can all have what we want just by wanting it (terms and conditions apply).
 Meanwhile here’s a photo of the canal today with a hard frost and misty air, and there are more links to older entries below.
 I was touched to see that yesterday someone read the very first entry I ever wrote.
 How lovely – as my old friend and mentor Don Streatfield might have said.

-asparagus autumn biodiversity chillies climate change climate emergency compost bins composting coronavirus covid 19 deep ecology earth economic collapse environment environmental catastrophe environmental crisis field botany food security foraging garlic global climate crisis global heating green spirituality herbal medicine homelessness intensive farming locally sourcing lockdown meditation no-dig pickling and preserving polytunnels potatoes preserving raised beds recycling rewilding Sourdough species extinctions sustainability technology urban wildlife water storage weeds wildflower meadows
+asparagus autumn biodiversity chillies climate change climate emergency compost bins composting coronavirus covid 19 deep ecology earth environment environmental catastrophe environmental crisis field botany foraging Fungi garden pests global climate crisis global heating green spirituality herbal medicine intensive farming locally sourcing lockdown marmalade meditation no-dig pickling and preserving polytunnels potatoes preserving raised beds rats recycling rewilding Sourdough species extinctions sustainability technology urban wildlife water storage weeds wildflower meadows